Dreaming381/Latios-Framework-Documentation/Myri Audio/Audio ECS.md

 64 samples is a typical size for low-latency audio applications.
 Otherwise, common values are between 256 and 4096 samples per channel.
-1024 samples at 48 kHz (a common default on Windows) as an interval of \~20 milliseconds, which is fairly forgiving.
+1024 samples at 48 kHz (a common default on Windows) has an interval of \~20 milliseconds, which is fairly forgiving.
 Some mobile devices require 256 samples per channel which only has an interval of \~5 milliseconds.
 Remember, this is a hard limit that must be satisfied every time, not some average.
 That means you have to be concerned with